 4. Go for a Bike Ride near the beach if it’s too cold to swim

 Bring your bikes and explore some of the bike trails around the area.
-We have enjoyed Bike Rides in Cape Cod, Maine and some other area we have traveled too.
-Its the perfect activity to do when weather is a little cooler (and not so much when its very hot).
-If there’s a board walk you can often ride your bikes there as well.
-Consider bringing skate boards, roller skates or blades as another option.
+We have enjoyed Bike Rides in Cape Cod, Maine, and some other areas we have traveled to.
+It’s the perfect activity to do when the weather is a little cooler (and not so much when it’s very hot).
+If there’s a boardwalk you can often ride your bikes there as well.
+Consider bringing skateboards, roller skates, or blades as another option.